glennhenry/cs-notes/docs/computer-graphics/19-computer-animation-part-1/computer-animation-part-1.md

     - North America, NTSC (National Television Standards Committee) - 30 FPS
     - Europe, PAL (Phase Alternate Lines) - 25 FPS
 - Movies : The standard is 24 FPS, sometimes 48 - 120 FPS
-- Computer Monitor : 60 fps, high-end gaming monitors can support frame rates of 120 fps or higher.
+- Computer Monitor : 60 FPS, high-end gaming monitors can support frame rates of 120 FPS or higher.

 Computer monitor also have **refresh rate**, which is the measurement of how many times per  second the screen is updated with new image data.
 It is typically measured in Hertz (Hz), which represents the number of cycles per second.